ECHA’s Investigation Finds Toxic Chemicals Present in Childcare Products !!!

-The European Chemicals Agency (ECHA) has found substances that cause cancer, genetic mutations, or reproductive harm in childcare products such as car seats, bibs, and baby changing mats.
+The European Chemicals Agency (ECHA) has found that childcare products such as car seats, bibs and baby changing mats contain substances that can cause cancer, genetic mutations or harming reproduction.

-Metals such as cobalt and lead, and phthalates such as DEHP, are the most common Carcinogenic, Mutagenic, and Reproductive Toxic (CMR) substances found in childcare products.
+Metals such as cobalt and lead, and phthalates such as DEHP, are the most common Carcinogenic, Mutagenic, and Toxic for Reproductive (CMR) substances found in childcare products.
 CMRs are most frequently found in products such as car seats, bibs, toilet-related products, bedding, and mattresses.

 Children may be exposed to these hazardous substances during use, for example through skin or oral contact, and are particularly vulnerable to the harm caused by chemicals due to their developing physiology.